piccard21/npm-es6-webpack-skeleton/README.md

 ```

 *  webpack-dev-server, with hot-module-replacemnt enabled
-    * an html-page should open where
+    * an html-page should open
     * the bundle is notified when a change has happened.
-    * rather than a full page reload, a Hot Module Replacement runtime loads the updated modules and inject them into a running app.
+    * rather than a full page reload, a Hot Module Replacement runtime loads the updated modules and inject them into a running app

 ```sh
 npm start